United States Capitol revolutionary war and beyond header United States Capitol

 Continental Congress

 By May of 1776, the representatives to Congress from the southern colonies and the northern colonies were mostly decided that an absolute break was justified and necessary.
-The people of the middle colonies was not so sure though.
+The people of the middle colonies were not so sure though.
 Some of them still wanted to try to reconcile with Britain through diplomatic channels.
 Some of them believed that a break with Great Britain was inevitable, but also believed that that time had not come yet.
-But, for the most part, they thought the populations of the middle colonies would soon be persuaded that independence was necessary.
+For the most part, though, the leaders of the rebellion in Congress thought the populations of the middle colonies would soon be persuaded that independence was necessary.

-So the representatives that believed the time had come, wanted a way to clearly state to their brothers the reasons why a break with Great Britain was necessary now.
-One purpose of the Declaration of Independence was to boldly state their reasons for separation with Britain to both their friends and their enemies.
+The representatives in Congress that believed the time for separation had come, wanted a way to clearly state to their brothers the reasons why a break with Great Britain was necessary.
+One purpose of the Declaration of Independence then, was to boldly state the reasons for separation with Britain, to both their friends and their enemies, to persuade them that the separation was morally justified and that they should join the cause.

 Purpose of the Declaration of Independence -